Basilica Sempronia: Construction

 Excavation of the basilica revealed that it was most likely constructed using tufa blocks, as was common in buildings of the time.
 Weak areas in the building may have been reinforced with travertine blocks, and the entire facade would most likely have been covered in stucco to hide the masonry as well as decorate it.
 The roof would have resembled those of temples and would have been made of wooden trusses and beams.
 The exterior of the roof would have been covered in tiles to protect the roof from the elements, and the interior would have been coffered to lessen the weight and finished in stucco.

 History

 The Basilica Sempronia was built in 169 BC by Tiberius Sempronius Gracchus, a Roman political figure who was chosen censor at the time of the basilica's creation.
-It was built over an area that once held the house of Scipio Africanus and a variety of shops, leading the belief that the land once owned by Scipio was inherited by Tiberius in 184 BC upon Scipio's death, as Tiberius was married to his daughter, Cornelia Africana.
+The site was constructed on land that previously housed the residence of Scipio Africanus, along with several shops.
+This has led to the assumption that the property, once belonging to Scipio, was passed down to Tiberius in 184 BC following Scipio's death, given that Tiberius was married to Scipio's daughter, Cornelia Africana.

 In 54 BC, the Basilica Sempronia was demolished by Julius Caesar in order to build his Basilica Julia.